 “Effective retention programs have come to understand that academic advising is at the very core of successful institutional efforts to educate and retain students.”
 V. Tinto

 The Master Advisor Program has been created to improve the quality of academic advising for Southeast Missouri State University students by providing faculty and professional staff advisors with appropriate training, professional development, evaluation, and recognition.
 The program is designed to create a core of highly skilled academic advisors who provide high quality academic advising to undergraduate students.
 Upon completion of the program, participants will be equipped with a variety of resources to serve as advising leaders in their home department.

-The Master Advisor Workshop will take place from 8am-5pm and will include a light continental breakfast, lunch, and mid-afternoon snack.
+The Master Advisor Workshop for Master Advisor Certification will take place from 8am - 5pm and will include a light continental breakfast, lunch, and mid-afternoon snack.

 Academic advisors play a key role in supporting students to ensure they have a successful college experience.
 Training and professional development prepare advisors to provide the highest level of expertise, and is the primary reason that the Master Advisor Program was developed.

 Once advisors complete the initial intensive workshop, they gain a designation of Master Advisor.
 This distinction makes them eligible for newly established rewards and recognition, providing an additional incentive and motivation to participate.